Mother's Day Flowers May Be Hard To Come By This Year Due To Global Pandemic

 Vases imported from Asia are another item in short supply.

-Through it all, De La Flor and her team are adapting to all the challenges.MORE NEWS: Stimulus Check Latest: Will You Get A Fourth Relief Payment?
+Through it all, De La Flor and her team are adapting to all the challenges.MORE NEWS: COVID In Florida: 3,977 New Cases, 66 Additional Deaths Reported Saturday

 “We are blessed to do what we do and we love what we do,” she says